- Type of Trip

-Imagine spending your holiday exploring Cuba, travelling the length of the island on one of our customised Cuba holidays where you really get the opportunity to know the country, its culture and the joyous friendly nature of the Cuban people.
+Imagine spending your holiday exploring Cuba, getting to know the less visited areas of the island on one of our customised Cuba holidays where you really get an opportunity to know the country, its culture and the joyous friendly nature of the Cuban people.

 If you are looking for a holiday with a difference and want to explore Cuba, let us organise your trip of a lifetime for you!

 Cuba’s capital is undoubtedly one of the most impressive cities in the Caribbean, and has a population of around 2m.
 Highlights are its restored colonial architecture; the famous seafront promenade El Malecon; El Prado avenue running from the sea to Parque Central; historic Plaza Vieja with a wide range of bars and restaurants; the National Gallery of Modern Art and many other museums and galleries; a myriad of small picturesque streets around the cathedral and Plaza San Francisco.
 Colourful artisan markets selling handcrafts, jewellery and clothes and second-hand bookstalls are dotted around the city, and there are plenty of live music and dance venues to cater for all tastes.
 Just 30 minutes to the east of the city are the impressive Playas del Este beaches for safe swimming and snorkelling.
 It is a lively, cosmopolitan place to learn Spanish, dance or music and over recent years has become one of the most visited cities in Latin America.